ChrisLeeRios/75Hard/README.md

 # 75 Hard

-A Mern Project I developed!
+A work in progress using the MERN stack!

-Still in development!
-A site i made for my fiance and I to track meals and progress on a self tranformation Challange we are attempting called 75 Hard
+A Passion project fot my fiance and I to track our meala and progress on a self tranformation Challange we are attempting called 75 Hard
+Im am so excited to share our journey!

 <a href='http://54.237.115.173/'> 75 Hard Website </a>